Esri/cad-bim-scripts/Samples/Share and Update SLPK from Layer File/readme.md

 # Share and Update SLPK from Layer File

-Automate sharing and updating a SLPK from a layer file.
+Automate sharing and updating a SLPK from a layer file to ArcGIS Online.

 ![image](https://github.com/user-attachments/assets/07cdb8e3-d0cf-4df4-8edd-3a505bf751ca)